mathgirlwho/OneMath-World-School-2026-Topological-Data-Analysis-and-Applications/README.md

   - PH-based classification of ECG / EEG signals
 ---

-## License

-This repository is available under the MIT License.
-See `LICENSE`.

----

 ## Contact

 Local organizers (from official page): Priyavrat Deshpande, Vijay Natarajan, Siddharth Pritam.
 For repo-specific queries, kindly please open an issue or tag the `maintainers` team on the organization GitHub.